syl20bnr/spacemacs-elpa-mirror/melpa/find-file-in-project-readme.txt

 - Works flawlessly on Tramp Mode (https://www.emacswiki.org/emacs/TrampMode)

 Usage,
+  - `M-x find-file-in-project-at-point' guess the file name at point and find file
   - `M-x find-file-in-project-by-selected' use the selected region as the keyword to search file.
 Or you need provide the keyword if no region selected.